supertypeai/articles/articles/the-power-of-data-storytelling.md

 ---

 title: The power of data storytelling, and how to do it with Tableau
-post_excerpt: Five secrets to start making your first visualization in Tableau
+post_excerpt: Secrets to start making your first visualization in Tableau
 taxonomy:
     category:
         - knowledge